-Clearly, clinical presentation will vary depending on the location of the tumour (see below); however, in general, rhabdomyosarcomas are rapidly growing masses.
-They cause localised pressure effects on neurovascular structures and have a predilection for infiltrating bones 6.
+Clearly, clinical presentation will vary depending on the location of a tumor (see below); however, in general, rhabdomyosarcomas are rapidly growing masses.
+They cause localized pressure effects on neurovascular structures and have a predilection for infiltrating bones 6.
 Pathological fractures could therefore occur.

-Rhabdomyosarcomas are found essentially anywhere in the body 4,7:
+Rhabdomyosarcomas are found anywhere in the body 4,7:

 - head and neck: ~50% *

 - sinuses, mastoid, middle ear: ~15%

 - other: ~10%

 Unfortunately, the appearance of the mass itself is non-specific and indistinguishable from other sarcomas.
 The location and demographics of the patient are most useful in narrowing the differential.

 Although entirely non-specific plain films are a useful first step as they can give a quick global view of the region and identify calcifications in the mass, bony involvement and metastases.
 The mass appears of soft tissue density.